SatelliteWP/rocket-nginx/README.md

 ## <a name='installation'>Installation</a>

-In order to use the script, you must include it in your actual configuration.
+To use the script, you must include it in your actual configuration.
 If your WordPress website is not yet configured to run with Nginx, you can check the [Nginx configuration for WordPress](https://github.com/satellitewp/rocket-nginx/wiki/Nginx-configuration-for-WordPress) documentation.

 Only one instance of Rocket-Nginx is needed for all your WordPress websites using WP Rocket.
 You can generate as many configuration files as needed.